-Delegates to this meeting will gain an overview of the concept of antimicrobial resistance from the perspectives of environment, animal and human.
-The presentations will include a wide range of scientific and governmental strategies to study antimicrobial resistance.
-This meeting will provide researchers and policy-makers with the potential to network and form to strengthen collaborations across Ireland and the UK.
+Delegates to this meeting gained an overview of the concept of antimicrobial resistance from the perspectives of environment, animal and human.
+The presentations included a wide range of scientific and governmental strategies to study antimicrobial resistance.
+This meeting provided researchers and policy-makers with the potential to network and form to strengthen collaborations across Ireland and the UK.

-This Focused Meeting will take place between 29–30 August 2017 at Maynooth University, Co.
+This Focused Meeting took place between 29–30 August 2017 at Maynooth University, Co.
 Kildare, Ireland.

 Organising committee: Fiona Walsh, Thuy Thi Do.

 Follow us on Twitter @MicrobioSoc